Biometrics-IITA/Training-Courses/README.md

 4. Logistics Regression

 # Dataset
-The  <a href="https://github.com/Biometrics-IITA/datasets" >dataset</a> used  for this courses are from the agridat package in R.
+The  <a href="https://github.com/Biometrics-IITA/datasets" >dataset</a> used  for this courses are from the agricultural datasets (agridat) package in R. This is an agricultural dataset computed over time.

 # Methods